cameronbaney/movie-search-ts/README.md

 Create a more extensive API utility that utilizes TanStack Query to allow to import functions like `fetchMovies()` in multiple areas of the app.
 This will be useful when the app scales with some of the features to add listed below.

+#### Testing with Vitest

+I've only used Jest in the past for unit tests.
+I wanted to try a new library, and Vitest has been getting a lot of good reviews.
+Overall, my experience has been positive with this compared to Jest.

 ### Features to add

 #### Advanced search